-Changing the estimation sample: We rerun our base specification after dropping families that report moving to their current area of residence after the child was conceived, or were recorded as visitors at the time of the survey.13 This helps address the potential concern that families may migrate in response to better or worse quality of public services, as shown in some other settings (Urquiola, 2005).
-Our β_1 and β_2 coefficients retain their size and significance for all three child mortality outcomes even with this restriction (Table A.6, columns 1, 3 and 5).
-To rule out the concern that different types of households may choose to give birth before and after devolution, we re-run our regression with mother fixed effects, which effectively controls for any time invariant unobservable differences across mothers that could be correlated with a child's health outcomes.
-While the estimated coefficients are slightly smaller in magnitude, they remain statistically significant (Table A.6, columns 2, 4) and 6).14 We further verify that our results are not being driven by any one statespecific policy by rerunning our main regressions, dropping one state at a time.
-The resulting coefficients for both β_1 and β_2 lie within a relatively narrow band (Figure A.3).
+Changing the estimation sample: We rerun specification (2) after dropping families that report moving to their current area of residence after the child was conceived, or were recorded as visitors at the time of the survey.11 This helps address the potential concern that families may migrate in response to better or worse quality of public services, as shown in some other settings (Urquiola, 2005).
+Our β_1 and β_2 coefficients retain their size and significance for all three child mortality outcomes even with this restriction (Table A.7, columns 1, 3 and 5).
+To rule out the concern that different types of households may choose to give birth before and after devolution, we re-run our regressions with mother fixed effects, which effectively controls for any time invariant unobservable differences across mothers that could be correlated with a child's health outcomes.
+While the estimated coefficients are slightly smaller in magnitude, they remain statistically significant (Table A.7, columns 2, 4 and 6).12